GeorgeAnghel114/java-shop/README.md

 ## Project description:

-:small_blue_diamond: E-commerce website where you cand buy phones, laptops and tablets
+:small_blue_diamond: E-commerce website where you can buy phones, laptops and tablets

 :small_blue_diamond: You can filter the page by categories or suppliers